VINE & BUBBLE Magazine is Australia’s only champagne magazine.

 Cam O’Keefe Centra Hotel

 Liinaa Berry is one of Adelaide’s star sommeliers.
 She started her career at resorts in Mauritius and the Seychelles in 2013 and, in 2015, moved to Australia where she was responsible for curating the Crafers Hotel cellar in South Australia, which went on to win the Best Pub List in the country.
 Liinaa later joined 2KW Bar, offering hard-to-find producers, a great representation of old-world classics, and a selection of progressive wines.
 She has been a host of SBS’s Battle of the Vines, sat on numerous tasting panels and hosted tasting events all in the name of her passion.
-Liinaa recently assumed the position as Head Sommelier at one of Adelaide’s premier establishments – Leigh Street Wine Bar – with a focus on natural wines from Australia and around the world.
+Liinaa later assumed the position as Head Sommelier at one of Adelaide’s premier establishments – Leigh Street Wine Bar – and is now an independent consultant to bars and restaurants.

 Liinaa Berry Liinaa Berry